Nette Documentation Preview

 .[perex]

-[api:Nette\Utils\Reflection] is a static class with useful functions for PHP reflection.
-Its purpose is to fix flaws in native classes and to unify behavior across different versions of PHP.
+[api:Nette\Utils\Reflection] is a static class providing useful functions for PHP reflection.
+Its purpose is to address shortcomings in native reflection classes and unify behavior across different PHP versions.

 Installation: